 In our travels we sometimes come across riders who enjoy our type of riding and have more time than us to write about their adventures.

-These inspirational and hardy individuals take our bikes and put them through their paces in races, events and personal challenges around the world, providing great feedback about what woks and what doesn’t.
+These inspirational and hardy individuals take our bikes and put them through their paces in races, events and personal challenges around the world, providing great feedback about what works and what doesn’t.

 Paul lives with his partner in the North of England and is a big fan of US long-distance dropbar gravel events such as The Dirty Kanza 200.
-SO much so that he now organizes many off-road drop bar cycle events in the UK such as the Dirty Reiver.
-Paul rides his Shand Stoater often in different experimental component setups.
+So much so that he now organises many off-road drop bar cycle events in the UK.
+Paul rides his Shand Stoater and custom Shand Stooshie often in different experimental component setups.